kyungjae-lee/engineers-notebook/real-time-operating-systems/exercise-freertos-fromisr-and-task-priority.md

   Upon the button press, the button interrupt handler must run, and it should send the notification to the current LED toggling task.

   When LED toggling task receives the notification, it should delete itself.

+* Since we are using the interrupt handler which runs in the Handler Mode (interrupt context) unlike in the previous exercise where the button task ran in the Thread Mode (process context), we need to use the different version of task notification API.
+That is, the `xTaskNotifyFromISR()`.